 Efforts are targeted on sparsley populated areas, digital development and infrastructure, employment, entrepreneurship and education, accessibility of services and involvement of civil society.
 Other main themes consist of Smart Villages, multilocal dwelling and place-independent living an work, women in rural areas and sustainable development.

 The work is coordinated by the Secretariat from within the Ministry of Agriculture and Forestry.
 The Secretariat consists of the vice secretary generals, representatives from each thematic network, Regional Councils, Centres for Economic Development, Transport and the Environment, Confederation of Unions for Professional and Managerial Staff in Finland (Akava), Folktinget, the rural research organisation MUA ry, the National Rural Network, The Central Union of Agricultural Producers and Forest Owners (MTK), Finnish island policy, The Central Union of Swedish-speaking Agricultural Producers in Finland (SLC), the Association of Finnish Local and Regional Authorities, the National Village Association, Finnish LEADER groups, the Finnish Association for Nature Conservation, the Finnish Forest Centre, the Finnish Federation for Social Affairs and Health (SOSTE), Suomen Yrittäjät, the Rectors' Council of Finnish Universities (UNIFI) and ministries.

 The work within the Secretariat is open for all.
-For more information on rural policy click below on blue space.
+For more information on rural policy click below on green space.